How to Choose the Best Pressure Relief Mattress

 • Not suitable for patients at high risk for developing bedsores or for patients who have existing deeper than superficial pressure ulcers

-Best: Allay GelFlex Foam Pressure Redistribution Mattress with Raised Bolsters
+Allay GelFlex Foam Pressure Redistribution Mattress

 Foam

 Foam mattresses are low-tech static mattresses that can be cross-cut, which allows the cells of the mattress to shift along with the patient’s body, offering partial immersion and envelopment.
 This decreases the chances of the outer layer of skin tearing when the patient moves.
 This mattress type provides reactive therapy, applying constant lower pressure to skin and tissues until the patient is repositioned.
-Foam mattresses are best for patients who have a low level risk of developing a pressure sore, or who have only superficial pressure ulcers.
+Foam mattresses are best for patients who have a low level of risk of developing a pressure sore, or who have only superficial pressure ulcers.

 • Contours to the patient’s body